Ask EMILIA whether this exact action may proceed — before it runs.

 }'

 // Wrap anything irreversible.
-One line.
+One wrapper.

 action: 'payment.release',